+This activity enables you to identify different types of educational evaluation.
+The model used is the "continuous improvement cycle," which has four components: planning, development, implementation, and follow-up.
+The continuous improvement cycle was discussed during the IHRTP.
 This activity is divided into three parts.
 In Part A , you will share your most current experience with educational evaluation.
 In Part B , the facilitator will review the different types of evaluation in the "continuous improvement cycle."
 In Part C , there will be a group discussion.
-15 min Part A Group Discussion Discuss your experience with evaluation.
+15 min Part A Sharing Your Experience with Educational Evaluation Discuss your experience with evaluation.
 Questions to consider: 1.
 What does "educational evaluation" mean to you?
 2. Why do we evaluate?
+Continued > >